 Fat may slow down the absorption of post-workout meals, but it doesn’t prevent your body from getting all its benefits.
 You must consume healthy fats in small quantities to help improve satiety levels.

 Now, the main question is, how much of each of these food groups should you consume?
-The best thing to do is to include both carbs and proteins in your post-workout meal as this will help improve glycogen synthesis and muscle recovery.
-Maintain the carbs-protein ratio at 3:1.
+The best thing to do is to include both carbohydrates and proteins in your post-workout meal as this will help improve glycogen synthesis and muscle recovery.
+Maintain a carb:protein ratio of 3:1.
 So, if you consume 60 grams of carbs, you must consume 20 grams of protein in your post-workout meal.
 Throw in some healthy fats, and you are all set!
 But which proteins, carbs, and fats are best?
 Find out in the next section.

 18 Post-Workout Foods For Recovery And Instant Energy